Pt-induced nanowires on Ge(001): a DFT study: Results

-It was shown that Pt atoms sink into the trough while Ge atoms have a stable position above it.
+\ \\ It was shown that Pt atoms sink into the trough while Ge atoms have a stable position above it.
 However, if the Ge atoms of the NW would sink in the trough more Pt-Ge bonds could be formed.
-In this situation each of the sunken Ge atoms binds to $4$ Pt atoms in a tetrahedral configuration (at the T-sites shown in Fig. \ref{fig:7geom_ptL3}b) improving the formation energy by about $1.5$ eV on both the $\gamma_{as}^{\star}$ and $\gamma_{as2}^{\star}$ surfaces.
-This again shows the Ge NW on $\gamma_{as}^{\star}$ reconstruction to be only metastable.
-Table \ref{table:4formE_pnu} shows that the adsorption on a $\gamma_{as}^{\star}$ surface with sunken Ge atoms has a positive adsorption energy of $316$ and $643$ meV per NW adatom for the Ge and Pt NW respectively.
-This means that both wires won't even stick to the surface.
-For the equivalent situation on the $\gamma_{as2}^{\star}$ surface only the Pt NW shows a small negative adsorption energy of $-127$ meV making it marginally stable.
-Furthermore, for all structures, the pseudo-STM images of the NWs don't show the expected signatures.
-The Ge NW dimer images are not double peaked, and only on the $\gamma_{as2}^{\star}$ surface the side bulges are observed.
-In case of the Pt NW on $\gamma_{as}^{\star}$ with sunken Ge atoms, equidistant peaks are observed for each Pt NW dimer, but this structure tends to stabilize by ejecting a sunken Ge atoms on top of the Pt wire (cf. Table \ref{table:4formE_pnu}).
-On the $\gamma_{as2}^{\star}$ surface with sunken Ge atoms this does not happen and the Pt NW stays invisible.
-Based on these results it can be concluded that the NWs are not stabilized by Ge atoms sunken into the trough.\\ Similar to the previous idea, extra Pt can be introduced in the trough.
-This assumption can be founded on the stability and geometry after relaxation of the Pt NW adsorbed at site C of the $\gamma_{as}^{\star}$ structure.
+In this case, each of the sunken Ge atoms binds to $4$ Pt atoms in a tetrahedral configuration (at the T-sites shown in Fig.~\ref{fig:7geom_ptL3}b) improving the formation energy by about $1.5$ eV on both the $\gamma_{as}^{\star}$- and $\gamma_{as2}^{\star}$-surfaces.
+This again shows the Ge NW on $\gamma_{as}^{\star}$-reconstruction to be only metastable.
+However, Table~\ref{table:4formE_pnu} shows that the adsorption on a $\gamma_{as}^{\star}$-surface with sunken Ge atoms has a positive adsorption energy of $316$ and $643$ meV per NW adatom for the Ge and Pt NW respectively.
+This means that both wires will not stick to the surface.
+For the equivalent situation on the $\gamma_{as2}^{\star}$-surface only the Pt NW shows a small negative adsorption energy of $-127$ meV making it marginally stable.
+Furthermore, for all structures, the pseudo-STM images of the NWs do not show the expected signatures.
+The Ge NW dimer images are not double peaked, and only on the $\gamma_{as2}^{\star}$-surface the side bulges are observed.
+In case of the Pt NW on $\gamma_{as}^{\star}$ with sunken Ge atoms, equidistant peaks are observed for each Pt NW dimer, but this structure tends to stabilize by ejecting a sunken Ge atoms on top of the Pt wire (\textit{cf.}\ Table~\ref{table:4formE_pnu}).
+On the $\gamma_{as2}^{\star}$-surface with sunken Ge atoms this does not happen and the Pt NW remains invisible.
+Based on these results it can be concluded that the NWs are not stabilized by Ge atoms sunken into the trough.\\ Similar to the previous idea, extra Pt atoms can be introduced in the trough.
+This assumption can be founded on the stability and geometry after relaxation of the Pt NW adsorbed at site C of the $\gamma_{as}^{\star}$-structure.
 With an adsorption energy $E_{\mathrm{ad}}=-923$ meV per Pt NW atom, these Pt atoms are bound very strongly.
-The Pt dimer has broken up (the distance between the two Pt NW atoms after relaxation is $3.98$\AA.) and the Pt atoms are adsorbed at both T sites (fig.\ref{fig:7geom_ptL3}b), having a tetrahedral binding to the 4 surrounding Pt atoms.\\ If Pt atoms are adsorbed at all T-sites, the Ge NW dimers break up and the Ge NW atoms are spaced equidistantly along the trough.
-This structure in effect is one of the double layered NW structures mentioned in the previous section.
-Fig. \ref{fig:11stm_b4as_ptL3_p2cX_GeNW}a and b show the filled and empty state pseudo STM images for this structure.
+During relaxation the Pt dimer has broken up (the distance between the two Pt NW atoms after relaxation is $3.98$ \AA) and the Pt atoms are adsorbed at both T sites (Fig.~\ref{fig:7geom_ptL3}b), having a tetrahedral binding to the four surrounding Pt atoms.\\ If Pt atoms are adsorbed at all T-sites, the Ge NW dimers break up and the Ge NW atoms are spaced equidistantly along the trough.
+Figure~\ref{fig:11stm_b4as_ptL3_p2cX_GeNW}a and b show the filled and empty state pseudo STM images for this structure.
 The NW has again toppled over, which is clearly seen in the asymmetric position of the NW image in the trough.
-Furthermore, in both pictures the NW image consists of atom images separated roughly 4 \AA.
+Furthermore, in both pictures the NW image consists of atom images separated roughly $4$ \AA.
 No dimer images, as observed in experiment, are seen here.
-This shows that there must be less than 2 Pt atoms per $(4\times2)$ surface cell present.
-The reason is twofold, first to allow the dimerisation of the Ge NW atoms and second to keep the NW centered in the trough.
+This shows that there must be less than two Pt atoms per $(4\times2)$ surface cell present.
+The reason is twofold, firstly to allow the dimerization of the Ge NW atoms and secondly to keep the NW centered in the trough.\\